awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 DROP PARTITION \(*partition\_column*=*partition\_value* \[, \.\.\.\] \)
 A clause that drops the specified partition\.
 Dropping a partition alters only the external table metadata\.
 The data on Amazon S3 isn't affected\.

+ROW LEVEL SECURITY \{ ON \| OFF \}
+A clause that turns on or off row\-level security for a security policy\.
+When row\-level security is turned on for a table, you can only read the rows that the row\-level policy permits for access\.
+When there isn't any policy granting you any access to the table, then you can't see any rows from the table\.